 Detailed information about the feature of GTC for this semester can be found on the GTC call for proposals.
 A short summary is provided next:

-- In semester 2019A, no Large Programs are offered.
+- In semester 2020A, no Large Programs are offered.

-- MEGARA is the new optical spectrograph of GTC that has both IFU and MOS intermediate-to-high spectral resolution capabilities, both of which are offered in the call-for-proposals.
+- MEGARA spectrograph of GTC that has both IFU and MOS intermediate-to-high spectral resolution capabilities, both of which are offered.

 - EMIR broad- and narrow-band imaging, long-slit and MOS spectroscopy are offered.
-All applicants are recommended to use this tool (which does not include overheads) to optimize the observing time of EMIR targets.
+All applicants are recommended to read the instrument manual carefully.

-- OSIRIS “imaging” (broad-band, SHARDS filters, tunable filters, and NEFER), “spectroscopy” (long-slit, MOS), and “frame transfer and fast photometry” are offered.
+- OSIRIS “imaging” (broad-band, SHARDS filters, tunable filters), “spectroscopy” (long-slit, MOS, and NEFER), and “frame transfer and fast photometry” are offered (the latest is offered only in visitor mode).
 Multi-Object Spectroscopy (MOS) observations will be part of the observing queue only if the proposals are ranked in bands A and B of the Spanish CAT final list.
 However, any proposal in band C that has the MOS masks already fabricated from previous semesters will be also included in the observing queue (still in band C).
 Applicants must indicate whether their MOS masks are to be fabricated or are available from previous semesters (there is a box named “masks” in the submission tool http://cat.iac.es).
 For overheads related to the various observing modes, see the GTC document.

 - For the calculation of overheads, the GTC Observatory strongly recommends the use of the following Phase 2 simulator.